WoollyMittens/useful-spinner/README.md

-# spinner.js: Product spinner with innertia.
+# spinner.js: Product spinner with inertia.

 A touch controlled product spinner with inertia.